 Regular Cash FlowRegular Cash Flow

-Rental payments provide a regular and reliable monthly cash flow and draw to this investment type.
+Rental payments provide a regular and reliable monthly cash flow and draw this investment type.
 In NYC, rental properties are secured by a lease agreement.
-This allows the landlord to dictate the terms of the agreement ahead of time.
+This allows the landlord to dictate the terms of the deal ahead of time.
 As a result, your first purchase will likely lead to more in the future, raising your monthly cash flow each time.

 Disadvantages of Rental PropertiesDisadvantages of Rental Properties